senthilmm/citation-exporter/README.md

 ## Logging

-The location of log files is controlled by the system paramter `log`, which is usually set to the value "log" using `-Dlog=log` command-line switch.
+The location of log files is controlled by the system parameter `log`, which is usually set to the value "log" using `-Dlog=log` command-line switch.

 Logging is controlled by properties set in the *src/main/resources/log4j.properties*